Cuban voters back liberalized family code

 Official attitudes have since evolved, and the government conducted an intense media campaign in favor of the overhaul, which will replace the country's 1975 Family Code.

-It defines marriage as the union between two people, rather than that of a man and a woman.
+It defines marriage as the union between two people, rather than that of a man and a woman, while also boosting the rights of children, the elderly and the disabled.#photo1

+"In the end we won!" wrote LGBTQ rights activist Maykel Gonzalez on Twitter.

+"It settles a debt with several generations of Cuban men and women whose family projects have been waiting for this law.
+From now on we will be a better nation," said Diaz-Canel.

-According to the National Electoral Council, about 68 percent of Cuba's 8.4 million eligible voters had cast a ballot by 5:00 pm (2100 GMT) Sunday night.
+According to the National Electoral Council, 74 percent of Cuba's 8.4 million eligible voters cast a ballot with 3.9 million valid votes counted so far in favor and only 2.0 million against.

+Turnout, however, was well below the last referendum when a new constitution was adopted in 2019 with 90 percent of people casting a ballot.

+It is also the lowest percentage the communist government has received in a vote since Fidel Castro's 1959 revolution.

 The law required 50 percent voter approval to be adopted.

-The referendum came amid the country's worst economic crisis in 30 years and some predicted the vote could provide an opportunity to voice opposition to the government, with dissidents calling on citizens to reject the code or to abstain.
+The referendum came amid the country's worst economic crisis in 30 years that was exacerbated by the coronavirus pandemic.

+It was the first time an issue other than a constitutional change had been put to a public vote in Cuba.

+The main opposition to the law's adoption came from Protestant and Catholic churches, the latter of which blasted the changes as "gender ideology."

 © 2022 AFP